 - Children who return to school and kindergartens after a long absence for medical reasons may be eligible for enrichment classes, tutoring and educational support from the Ministry of Education's "sick hours" basket.
-For more information, see Assistance to Children Returning to the Education System After a Long Illness.
+For more information, see Aid for Children Returning to the Educational System After a Prolonged Illness.

 Who is Eligible?

 - Children from the age of mandatory schooling (age 3) who are enrolled in city kindergartens until the age of treatment independence who requirie medical treatment or supervision during the school day due to one of the following:

 - Schoolchildren requiring one of the following in accordance with doctor's approval: